sorenvonsarvort/kotterstep-zsh-theme/README.md

 ## Features

-1. Consistent colors designed with dark-first approach.
+**Consistent colors designed with dark-first approach**

-The colors do not conflict for most existing themes.
+The colors do not conflict in most existing color schemes.

-2. Meaningful design.
+**Meaningful design**

 The general "Kotterstep" design is: